 Key Benefits to Businesses:

 Short Learning Curve - we've trained a lot of people in how to use WordPress, and have found there is a relatively short learning curve for users to get going with site updates due to the intuitive design of the WordPress administration system.
+This means your website is more likely to be updated, which is one of the main determinants of a successful website.

 It's Ubiquitous and Well Supported